 We carry out third party ethical audits which are run under the Sedex System (the Supplier Ethical Data Exchange) wherever possible or, alternatively, under a specific retailer’s own system.
 All audits conform with the ETI.

-Last year we rolled out a further enhanced supplier due diligence questionnaire to provide us with assurance that our suppliers are operating in a way that meets our high ethical standards.
-The questionnaire confirmed that we are working with suppliers who have strong control systems in place to ensure the compliance levels that we require.
+In 2019 we rolled out a further enhanced supplier due diligence questionnaire to provide us with assurance that our suppliers are operating in a way that meets our high ethical standards.

 Our whistleblowing policy